 - The student who has been unsuccessful (received a grade of "D", "F", "W", "WA", or "WF") or failed to progress in the program at CCTC or any other institution must request admission/readmission to the program from the Nursing Admission and Transfer Committee, based on space available.
-The student may request special consideration from the Nursing Admission and Transfer Committee. - The student will complete all course requirements within one and one half times the length of the program (4 semesters) of the starting date of (NUR 201/NUR 106/NUR 170). - For readmission, the student must have a minimum 2.0 program GPA in general education courses and nursing courses combined. - The student seeking transfer must meet all admission requirements and upon request submit syllabi, course outlines, and catalogs from the former institution for review.
+The student may request special consideration from the Nursing Admission and Transfer Committee. - The student will complete all course requirements within one and one half times the length of the program (4 semesters) of the starting date of (NUR 201/NUR 106/NUR 170) without attempting a NUR course more than two times. - For readmission, the student must have a minimum 2.0 program GPA in general education courses and nursing courses combined. - The student in good standing at another institution seeking transfer must meet all admission requirements and upon request submit syllabi, course outlines, and catalogs from the former institution for review.
 The student must request transfer from the Nursing and Transfer Committee and must follow specific guidelines outlined by the committee. - The student must complete 25% of required courses at CCTC to be eligible to receive an associate degree.

-Massage Therapy Certificate (MTHC) 20 Semester Hours
+Massage Therapy Certificate (MTHC)